Traveller uncertainty and ‘panic’ over which summer flights will be cancelled

 Many affected travellers may be unable to rebook as most flights are already full, one expert warned

-Tens of thousands of people face weeks of holiday uncertainty as it emerged airlines have yet to agree which summer flights will be scrapped despite Gatwick announcing up to 50 cancellations a day.
+Tens of thousands of people face weeks of holiday uncertainty as it emerged airlines have yet to agree which summer flights will be scrapped, despite Gatwick announcing up to 50 cancellations a day.

 Holidaymakers with trips booked from the Sussex airport could be waiting up to two weeks to find find out whether their flight will be cancelled, one travel expert told The Independent.